 “Act in Netflix’s Best Interest”.

-… Without an expense policy in place.
+… and it still doesn’t have an expense policy in place.

 The Netflix Way: “Treat People Like Adults”

-As Hastings puts it, these processes emerge as an urge to stop the overwhelming chaos.
+As Reed Hastings puts it, these processes emerge as an urge to stop the overwhelming chaos.
 “Time to grow up” becomes a management mantra as they try to justify the new rules and regulations.
 As a result, policies pop up in different areas, including the one about how much money employees are allowed to spend on business expenses.

-But this is where another, often overlooked problem actually occurs.
+But this is where another, often overlooked, problem actually occurs.

-Organisational drag is the bureaucratic processes that waste time and prevent people from getting things done, one of the most common ones being expense reporting.
-This is especially unpopular with millennials, who don’t want to be micromanaged and find that autonomy is the most valuable company perk, sometimes even more important than the size of their salary.
+Organisational drag is the bureaucratic processes that waste time and prevent people from getting things done, like expense reporting.
+And guess who really doesn’t like tedious, time-consuming processes?
+Millennials.
+They don’t want to be micromanaged and say that autonomy is the most valuable company perk, sometimes even more important than the size of their salary.
+No, really.

-What does a “no limits” expense policy actually look like?
+“What does a ‘no limits’ expense policy actually mean?”

 Their five-word policy actually means employees are instructed to “expense only what you would otherwise not spend, and is worthwhile for work”.
 They don’t have any limits, rules, reporting or tracking set in place to follow that, as it has proved as a waste of time.

 “We assume you are not here to rip off the company, and we’re not going to put in place processes that consume human capital, waste time, and zap energy.”